 Storage & Reheating

-- Chinese lemon chicken can last up to 4 days stored in an airtight container in the fridge, once cooled.
+- Chinese lemon chicken can last up to 4 days stored in an airtight container in the fridge once cooled.
 To enjoy, reheat in the microwave or on the stovetop until hot throughout.

-- Chinese lemon chicken can be frozen in a single layer in a freezer-safe bag for up to 3 months, once cooled.
+- Chinese lemon chicken can be frozen in a single layer in a freezer-safe bag for up to 3 months once cooled.
 To enjoy, defrost overnight in the fridge and reheat in the microwave or on the stovetop until hot throughout.

 Pairing Suggestions

-Chinese lemon chicken serves well with:
+Chinese lemon chicken pairs well with:

-- starters like egg rolls, crab rangoons, egg drop soup, or hot and sour soup.
+- Starters: Egg rolls, Crab rangoon, Egg drop soup, or Hot and sour soup.

-- chow mein, lo mein, or plain noodles.
+- Noodle Dishes: Chow mein, Lo mein, Plain noodles, or Soup noodles.

 FAQ